This week, an occult cassette with a trick under the hood:

 I took them off of course, but no lubricant to be found on the spindles.
 Still… it’s been 40 years!

-In case you wonder about the brown stain on the top photo, that’s just some ferric dust.
+And in case you’re puzzled by the brown stain on the top photo, that’s just some ferric dust.

 Please note that I played this tape and that it still manages to look like this.